 I was always a bookworm.

-And yet, somehow I made it through to my 25th year, seemingly having read nothing at all.
-Despite completing an Australian secondary education, I deftly – if unintentionally – managed to squirm my way out of having to read The Great Gatsby for a book report, or The Catcher in the Rye for an essay.
-I’ve started Pride and Prejudice at least six times, and never once made it more than a third of the way through.
+And yet, I made it to my 25th year feeling like I’d read nothing at all.
+Despite completing a standard Australian secondary education, I deftly – if unintentionally – managed to squirm my way out of having to read The Great Gatsby for a book report, or The Catcher in the Rye for an essay.
+I’d started Pride and Prejudice at least six times, and never once made it more than a third of the way through.
 My bookish friends and lovers would talk about what they were reading, and I’d nod along blankly, wondering how they found all these books I’d never heard of, let alone read.
 I hadn’t been keeping up with the Penguins.

 Keeping Up With The Penguins might be for you if: